ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 ## Glossary

 - A **Bundler** is an application that can process, compile and pack assets like JavaScript, CSS, Images, Videos, etc.
-- [Webpack](https://webpack.js.org/) is an bundler that runs on NodeJS.
+- [Webpack](https://webpack.js.org/) is a bundler that runs on NodeJS.
-- [Webpacker](https://github.com/rails/webpacker) is a gem that helps connecting Rails with Webpack.
+- [Webpacker](https://github.com/rails/webpacker) is a gem that helps connect Rails with Webpack.
 - [Sprockets](https://github.com/rails/sprockets), like Webpack, is an assets bundler and runs on Ruby.
 - [Sprockets-Rails](https://github.com/rails/sprockets-rails) is the gem that connects Rails with Sprockets.
 - [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) is the term used by Rails to refer to the use of Sprockets-Rails to handle assets.